wedeling/TAU_EZ/README.md

 *python ....*

-Likewise, the T2 and T3 results can be reproced with
+Likewise, the main results of Section 4 can be reproduced with:

 *python tau_ez_ocean.py ./inputs/T2.json*
+*python ...*

+and

 *python tau_ez_ocean.py ./inputs/T3.json*
+*python ...*